North Carolina board agrees to more absentee ballot changes

 Issues with deficient witness information on mail-in ballots have disproportionately affected Black voters.
 Ballots cast by African Americans account for about 43 percent of those classified as having incomplete witness information, according to state elections data.
 Yet Black residents account for 16 percent of overall ballots returned.

-Marc Elias, a Democratic lawyer who helped one of the plaintiffs who sued in North Carolina and has worked on similar absentee ballot challenges elsewhere, praised the decision.
+Marc Elias, a Democratic lawyer who helped sue in North Carolina court to seek the changes and has worked on similar absentee ballot litigation elsewhere, praised the decision.

-“The steps (the board) agreed to take will enfranchise tens of thousands of voters, or more,” tweeted Ellis, who helped the North Carolina Alliance for Retired Americans in the suit.
+“The steps (the board) agreed to take will enfranchise tens of thousands of voters, or more,” tweeted Ellis, who helped the North Carolina Alliance for Retired Americans in the lawsuit.

-The absentee ballot adjustments are part of a joint settlement filed in Wake County court between the State Board of Elections and the alliance, a union-affiliated group.
+The absentee ballot adjustments are part of a proposed joint settlement filed in Wake County court between the State Board of Elections and the alliance, a union-affiliated group.
 The alliance argued that restrictive absentee rules burdened their right to vote during the COVID-19 pandemic, in violation of the state constitution.

+Republican legislative leaders who had intervened in the lawsuit blasted the agreement by the board.
+They contended the Democrats “colluded” to weaken absentee laws approved overwhelmingly by the General Assembly.
+A judge is being asked to accept the settlement.
+The GOP lawmakers could go to court to stop its enforcement, which if successful could scuttle the changes.

+“These actions are utterly lawless and we are reviewing them to assess all of our legal options,” House Speaker Tim Moore said in a news release.
+The five-member board is controlled by appointees of Democratic Gov. Roy Cooper.
+But board Chairman Damon Circosta said the alterations announced Tuesday were backed unanimously by both Democratic and Republican members.

 From over 7 million registered voters in North Carolina, nearly 950,000 mail-in ballots already have requested for November.
 It’s a massive number compared to previous election cycles as people worried about the coronavirus favor traditional absentee ballots compared to in-person voting.
 Blank ballots began getting sent out in early September, and more than 153,000 ballots have already been returned and accepted for counting as of Tuesday morning, according to state data.